215-967-9070

 6. Don’t Try to “Get the Upper Hand”

 Divorces can be emotional and you may be tempted to hold something dear to your spouse hostage to get some leverage.
 Let that go.
-The mediation process is designed to be collaborative and minimize the damage that is inflicted on both spouses from arguing over family issues.
+Divorce mediation depends on you and your spouse to be collaborative to minimize the damage that is inflicted on you both from arguing over family issues.

 7. Understand Your Spouse’s Position